nbering/nicholasbering-ca/_posts/2022-08-09-rover-whats-next.md

 based on the Raspberry Pi.

 Unlike ROS, it's language-specific.
-It's built on modern C++, with a lot of python build utilities for code generation and a simple ground-station software suitee.
+It's built on modern C++, with a lot of python build utilities for code generation and a simple ground-station software suite.
 This improves developer productivity and helps to build a modular and testable framework.

 ### Picking One
-Both framworks are pretty complex, so as a hobby project I need to pick one.
+Both frameworks are pretty complex, so as a hobby project I need to pick one.
 I simply don't have thee time for a deep-dive on two frameworks.

 If it was purely about making the rover work - which was the goal I set for the